-3.3 Syslog Forwarding
+4.5 Syslog Forwarding

-The Rsyslog tab in the Settings menu allows forwarding of all incoming THOR events, along with all audit logs and all other Cockpit related logs.
+The Rsyslog Tab in the Settings section allows forwarding of all incoming THOR events along with all audit logs and all other cockpit related logs.

 Please note, that forwarding THOR Logs through syslog might lead to a certain loss of information as THOR events might exceed syslog length restrictions.